rcrowe/ees_xplane/README.markdown

           Make sure that all PCs being used can see each other and are in the same
           workgroup

 	- Server: This needs to run before anything else.
-It handles commands from main passes commands onto the slave, then handles calls from the slave to the plugin
+It handles commands from main, passes commands onto the slave, then handles calls from the slave to the plugin

-	- Master: This is the main screen when you select the pages from.
+	- Master: This is the main screen where you select the pages from.
 This will page will never change, and just instructs the slave to change page

 	- Slave:  Displays the pages selected from master, then sends the commands to the plugin

 	- Plugin: This must sit on the same PC as that is running XPlane.
 This listens to commands from slave, and then calls the functions within the C plugin.
 Commands will come into EventHandler.DataHandler and from there can call the C plugin.

 * `IOSees_Xplane`